-Recall that, given a (Lebesgue) measurable set $E \subset \R^d$
+Recall that, given a (Lebesgue) measurable set $E \subset \R^d$,

 is called the \emph{perimeter of $E$.} From the definition it is clear that for any measurable set $E$ the perimeter $P(E)$ is equal to the total variation of the indicator function $\1_E$ of this set.
-If $P(E) < +\infty$ then $E \subset \R^d$ is called \emph{a set of finite perimeter}.
-A set $E$ with finite measure has finite perimeter if and only if $\1_E \in \BV(\R^d)$ (and in this case $P(E) = |D\1_E|(\R^d)$).
+If $P(E) < +\infty$, then $E \subset \R^d$ is called \emph{a set of finite perimeter}.
+A set $E$ with finite measure has finite perimeter iff $\1_E \in \BV(\R^d)$ (and in this case $P(E) = |D\1_E|(\R^d)$).

 For any $\alpha \in [0,1]$ and any measurable $E \subset \R^d$ let

 where $B_r(x)$ denotes the open ball with radius $r$ and center $x.$ If $E$ has finite perimeter, then the set